Gremlin

 groovy

-123456// Pipeline-based traversals g.V() // Start with all vertices .has('type', 'User') // Filter vertices .out('friends') // Traverse outgoing edges .values('name') // Extract name property
+1234567// Pipeline-based traversals are lazy; terminal steps trigger execution g.V() // Start with all vertices .hasLabel('User') // Filter by label (preferred over has('type', ...)) .out('friends') // Traverse outgoing edges labeled 'friends' .values('name') // Extract name property .toList() // Terminal step

 4. Basic Traversal Steps